 Since I was a child, I have been an idealist of sorts!
 I still believe that a flawless, paradisaical world can very much exist if we try to be at peace with ourselves and others around us.
 To me, luxury is being able to embrace the little pleasures of life – lying down in the open and gazing at the stars, soaking in the fresh, earthy smell of rain, listening to music that gives me goosebumps, having meaningful conversations with my loved ones (or even a stranger), watching the morning sunrise with a cup of freshly-brewed coffee, indulging in a scoop of berry ice-cream or a dark chocolate waffle whenever I wish to or simply following my whims.
 Thanks to travel, I can be myself and can do all this and a lot more.
 Because it is only when we start living beyond the daily grind that we realise what really defines us!

-> Travelling gave me a lot of one-on-one time with myself, in a way an opportunity for deep introspection and sorting out my un-clarified thoughts.
+> Travelling gave me a lot of one-on-one time with myself, in a way an opportunity for deep introspection.
 It helped me know my likes and dislikes and thus intensified my relationship with myself.

 > When I travelled alone, I found that I thoroughly enjoy my own company.
 I like spending time with myself and it’s a priceless feeling.
 That means, I no more need to look for people who would be ready to drop everything to travel with me.
 Yay!